-Addressing the issue of non-payment of allowance through RTI
+Addressing the issue of non-payment of allowance through RTI9 Jan, 2013

 The appellant filed an application under the Right to Information (RTI) Act with the Union Bank of India seeking information about the mode of calculation of pension payable to him and the arrears.
 The Public Information Officer (PIO) provided information to the appellant.